 I is the market impact factor over the duration of the non-compliant cost-based offer.
-The market impact factor shall be equal to 1 if the Market Seller continued submitting non-compliant offers after receiving notice from PJM of its non-compliant offer, or if the Market Seller continued submitting non-compliant offers after notifying PJM of the non-compliant cost-based offer or when any of the following conditions exist for any hour overthroughout the duration of the non-compliant cost-based offer:
+The market impact factor shall be equal to 1 if the Market Seller continued submitting non-compliant offers after receiving notice from PJM of its non-compliant offer, or if the Market Seller continued submitting non-compliant offers after notifying PJM of the non-compliant cost-based offer, or when any of the following conditions exist for any hour throughout the duration of the non-compliant cost-based offer:

-- A. The generation resource clears in the Day-ahead Energy Market on the non-compliant cost-based offer and is paid day-ahead operating reserves, or runs in Real-time Energy Market on the non-compliant cost-based offer and paid day-ahead or balancing operating reserves as described in Operating Agreement, Schedule 1, section 3.2.3; or - B. The Market Seller does not pass the three pivitol supplier test as described in Operating Agreement, Schedule 1, section 6.4.1(e); or - C. The non-compliant cost-based offer is greater than \$1,000/MWh
+- A. The generation resource clears in the Day-ahead Energy Market on the non-compliant cost-based offer, or runs in Real-time Energy Market on the non-compliant cost-based offer and is either: - (i) paid day-ahead or balancing operating reserves as described in Operating Agreement, Schedule 1, section 3.2.3; or - (ii) The marginal resource for energy, transmission constraint control, regulation or reserves. - B. The Market Seller does not pass the three pivotal supplier test as described in Operating Agreement, Schedule 1, section 6.4.1(e) and any of the following conditions apply: - (i) The generation resource is not committed - (ii) The generation resource runs on its cost-based offer - (iii) The generation resource is running on its market-based offer and it did not pass the three pivotal supplier test at the time of commitment - C. The non-compliant incremental cost-based offer is greater than \$1,000.MWh

-If none of the above conditions apply, then the market impact factor shall be equal to 0.1.
+If none of the above conditions apply, then the market impact factor shall be equal to 0.1 where: